embEDUx/documentation/src/background/evaluation/yocto-project.md

 **Yocto Project** is a good choice, if you want to develop for a single platform.
 As soon as multi platform development is needed, the amount of individual configuration and modification needed for building with **Yocto** doesn't justify the results.
-Another not negligible fact is also the sense able lack of up-to-date versions for the different recipes.
+Another not negligible fact is also the sensible lack of up-to-date versions for the different recipes.
 This would result in a scenario where anyone using the build system has to have knowledge about **Yocto** and **BitBake** to configure and write the required recipes.